Found that special one you want to spend forever with?

 Q. How long does the ceremony take?

 A. The ceremony can be as short or as long as you both wish, depending on what you want to include on your day.
-How many people you wish to participate & whether you wish to include any sub-ceremony's such as a Sand Blending, Ring Warming, Ring Blessings, Unity Candle Ceremony, The Argument Box etc.
+How many people you wish to participate & whether you wish to include any sub-ceremony's such as a Sand Blending, Ring Warming, Ring Blessings, Unity Candle Ceremony, The Argument Box etc. readings and poetry.

 Q. Can others take part in the ceremony?